fritzalder/faulty-point-unit/README.md

 **Note (simulation validity).** Simulation mode does assuredly _not_ affect the validity of our attacks, as we exploit software sanitization oversights that occur in code that is agnostic to whether the enclave executes on real hardware or in a simulator.

 **Note (hardware access).** Almost all of the enclave shielding runtimes that we studied offer a simulation mode (i.e., Intel SGX-SDK, OpenEnclave, LKL, GoTEE).
 Rust-EDP does not, however, and we can therefore not offer a simulation mode for our proof-of-concept attacks on the Rust-EDP runtime.
 This is only a concern for Table 2 (`02_table2_affected_runtimes`).
-To test the artifacts in a real hardware environment, we will provide ACSAC artifact reviewers with SSH access to a preinstalled SGX-enabled lab machine.

 ## Quickstart: Pulling the latest Docker image